-Please note that unvaccinated pets and young pets who have not had the required initial vaccinations cannot be admitted, in the interest of their own health and that of other boarders.
-If any of the required vaccinations have expired you will be asked to sign an indemnity form exonerating Menlyn Kennels & Cattery should your pet contract an illness due to insufficient immunity.
+Please note that unvaccinated pets and young pets who have not had the required initial vaccinations cannot be admitted, in the interest of their own health and that of other guests.
+If any of the required vaccinations have expired you will be asked to sign an indemnity form exonerating Mooikloof Kennels & Cattery should your pet contract an illness due to insufficient immunity.
 We may bring the vaccinations up to date, depending on the duration of the stay, in order not to compromise the health of the pet any further.
 These costs will be for the client’s account.
 The following vaccinations are required prior to arrival to ensure that the pets have the necessary immunity:

 - The traditional five-in-one or six-in-one vaccination – every three years (after the primary vaccination and booster)

 - A valid Rabies vaccination, every year

 - Bordetella – annually (may require a booster shot – please check with your vet)